Model Business Processes

-BPM-Xchange® offers a completely different, revolutionary approach to BPM implementation and execution.
-In contrast to the existing solutions, BPM-Xchange is a neutral format with regards to any given BPM vendor.
+BPM-X products offer a completely different, revolutionary approach to BPM implementation and execution.
+In contrast to the existing solutions, BPM-X establishes a neutral format with regards to any given tool vendor.
 It does not offer or enforce any specific BPM style or format.
-Rather, it acts as 'glue' connecting and reinforcing the existing BPM standards, both established and emerging within an enterprise.
+Rather, it acts as 'glue' connecting and reinforcing the existing standards, both established and emerging within an organization.

 This neutral transparency eliminates the most difficult and expensive step within a normal BPM deployment.
-Instead of reworking the complete process environment within an enterprise, BPM-Xchange reuses existing process notations.
-As a result, end users at all levels of enterprise management do not need to learn new process rules or software to use at their workplaces.
-Instead, they can further use their existing tools and workflows, which they have already mastered.
+Instead of reworking the complete process architecture within an organization, BPM-X reuses existing process notations.
+As a result, end users and all levels of business users and stakeholders do not need to learn new process rules or tools to use at their workplaces.

-BPM-Xchange® handles and simplifies all of the hidden and sometimes complex work of transfering semi structured process diagrams from the routine work of company executives and business users into a well structured process model of the enterprise.
+BPM-X handles and simplifies all of the hidden and sometimes complex work of transferring semi-structured process diagrams from the routine work derived from business users and stakeholders into well-structured process model of the organization.
 Business users will not have to spend valuable time to learn the complexities of process migration.
-IT experts will not have to analyze the routine company workflows.
+IT experts will not have to analyze from the ground up all the workflows and basic operations.
 Each group of BPM users will be able to operate within the environment that is familiar and convenient for that group.
-BPM-Xchange® will work in the background to ensure the transparent exchange of content between these groups.
+BPM-X will work in the background to ensure the transparent exchange of content between these groups.

 Microsoft based toolset